AndreasBujok/ChameleonMini/README.md

 ----
 ^[Top](#top)

-Returns the voltage measured at the antenna of the Chameleon, e.g., to detect the presence of an RF field or compare the field strength of different RFID readers
+Returns the voltage measured at the antenna of the Chameleon, e.g., to detect the presence of an RF field or compare the field strength of different RFID readers.

 **Syntax:** `help`\<ENTER\><br>
 *101:OK WITH TEXT<br>